 Posting guards at exit points is a waste of money, and an obsolete security practice.
 Automatically controlling exit lanes at airports and municipal buildings is at the tipping point of proliferation and rapidly obsoleting the expensive practice of manning exit lanes.
 Isotec’s Automated Exit Lane Breach Control operates 24/7 and is part of the integrated and monitored security technologies deployed at a facility.

 Automated exit lanes are superior to manned exit lane security in many ways.
-They have no given attack or weak point, as built in redundancies respond immediately when activated or compromised.
-Standardized security measures are programmed into each system to insure that all exits will be secured and scrutinized that same way.
-Unlike a security guard automated exit lanes integrate into a buildings overall security vs. standing guard at a disconnected post.
+They have no given attack or weak point, as built-in redundancies respond immediately when activated or compromised.
+Standardized security measures are programmed into each system to ensure that all exits will be secured and scrutinized that same way.
+Unlike a security guard, automated exit lanes integrate into a building’s overall security vs. standing guard at a disconnected post.

-Since facility security requirements and dimensions vary, Isotec’s automated exit lane technologies are site specific in design, and configured to meet a facility’s required scenario of operations.
+Since facility security requirements and dimensions vary, Isotec’s automated exit lane technologies are site-specific in design and configured to meet a facility’s required scenario of operations.
 We understand the security requisites and areas to be secured vary from client to client.
-Our site specific designs, engineering, and scenarios of operation insure risk appropriate safety and security for your facilities.
+Our site-specific designs, engineering, and scenarios of operation ensure risk appropriate safety and security for your facilities.

 Exit lane breach control systems are designed tested and approved to be failsafe via emergency overrides, and are ADA & ANSI compliant.
 The facility’s foot traffic requirements determine the design and operation.
 Installations usually take 2-3 days.

-Call us today on more ways we can help you protect what matters.
+Contact us today to learn more ways we can help you protect what matters.